Lara Hilton, 16, is still in college, but will be more than ready for university when the time rolls around.

 She is a student at Hobart College but also studies Indonesian in the UTAS School of Asian Languages and Studies.

-Lara is in the UTAS High Achievers Program, which provides high-achieving Tasmanian senior secondary school students with the opportunity to enroll in University units to complement and extend their studies.
+Lara is in the UTAS High Achievers Program, which provides high-achieving Tasmanian senior secondary school students with the opportunity to enrol in University units to complement and extend their studies.

 Lara is doing so well with her Asian Languages studies that she recently came second in a national Indonesian speech contest.